Common DaaS Devices

 Desktop DaaS / VDI Client

 Gain true desktop applications, performance, and security with minimal hardware.
 Pictured above is a Dell OptiPlex FX130 connected to a monitor, keyboard, mouse, and speaker bar.
 The virtual Evolve IP’s Desktop also runs perfectly on older PC or Laptops and even on Netbooks or most Tablets.

 Whether you’re running a power efficient piece of thin client hardware or extending the life of older PCs and Laptops, Evolve IP’s Desktop brings the power, security, and convenience of Evolve IP’s cloud to your desktop!

 Dell Wyse 5000 Series All-in-One Thin Client

 This integrated solution combines the security and easy management of traditional thin clients with the power and performance to deliver high-end graphics and HD multimedia, the Wyse 5000 series is the first all-in-one (AIO) thin client to operate on the ultra-fast, virus-immune ThinOS with a 21.5″ display.
-Its single cord and out-of-box automatic setup makes deployment effortless.
+Its single cord and out-of-box automatic setup make deployment effortless.

 iPad DaaS / VDI Client

 Access your desktop on your iPad with the DaaS or VDI client.
 With a virtual keyboard and virtual touchpad in addition to touch control over the mouse cursor, you can access and control your Windows (pictured) or Linux desktop from your iPad.
 Run full applications, browse the web (including Flash), transfer files and more with your iPad DaaS or VDI client.

 Android DaaS / VDI Client